HeadphoneCairn/Roudi/README.md

 - **up**, **down**: Switch between fields and/or scroll up and down.
 - **A**: Go to previous page.
 - **B**: Go to next page.
 - combined **A + B** press: Switch to second level pages and back.
-Roudi is based on two levels of pages, the first level is for normal activity (playing music, SINGLE, MULTI, ...), while the second level is for monitoring and setting up roudi (MONITOR, SETTINGS)
+Roudi is based on two levels of pages, the first level is for normal activity (playing music, SINGLE, MULTI, ...), while the second level is for monitoring and setting up Roudi (MONITOR, SETTINGS)

 ## First Use

 Roudi listens on a single input channel and converts its messages to output messages on other channels.
 It is probably best to start with setting that *Input channel*.
 When you switch on Roudi, you'll see the SINGLE page.
 Press and release A+B to switch to the second level of pages and press B until you are in the SETTINGS page.
-Now, set the *Input channel* to the output channel of you master keyboard connected to the midiboy.
+Now, set the *Input channel* to the output channel of the master keyboard connected to the midiboy.

 ## Level One Pages

 These pages are used when you want to play music.
 Press and release A+B to switch to the level two pages.

 ### SINGLE page

+Use this page if you just want to directly play a single instrument.

+**picture**

 - Use **up** and **down** to select output channel.
 - Use **left** or **right** to switch to the naming of the channel.
+In CHANNEL name you can supply a new name for the channel, or save the name to another channel by changing the channel number.

+  **picture**

 ### MULTI page

+Use this page if you want to combine several instruments into a layer or a split.
+(Currently we only support two instruments.)
+MULTI also allows you to play a single instrument, like in SINGLE, but with additional functionality such as transposition, ...

 - If you select the same channel twice in LAYER of SPLIT mode, only the left channel will be used.
 - The pitch bend, mod wheel, ... on/off overrides the same filters in the SETTINGS.